 Stressful life experiences make one vulnerable to depression.

 Puberty is a stressful time in life due to the emerging sexuality and identity issues among young women.
 It is also the peak of peer pressure along with parental and social expectations.

-Depression and Pregnancy
+Depression in women during Pregnancy

 Depression and Menopause

 Women near menopause are at risk of having depression partly due to the decreasing levels of estrogen in their body.
 Estrogen is linked to mood changes as it affects brain regions involved in maintaining the mood.
 Estrogen patches may help some women in overcoming menopausal depression.

 Depression in women is treated depending on the nature and severity of the depression.